BB's Irish Traditional Tune Library

 open in other ABC transcription tools like EasyABC.

-In the ABCs, you can disregard any text lines that begin with % or %%.
+In the ABCs, you can disregard any commands that begin with % or %%.
 They

 have to do mainly with the typesetting and sound reproduction